 Buyers should consider what the typical ratio of claims paid to claims denied is for each vendor.

 Buyers should assess the level of customer service a vendor provides.

 Buyers should put some consideration into a vendor's reputation, which they can assess through client referrals.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should explicitly state all important dates in the RFP timeline.

 Buyers need to include when the RFP documents become available, the deadline for written questions, when proposals are due, when interviews will take place and when award information will be available.

 Buyers should state when the expected start date will be.

 Evaluate major factors to mitigate risk

-The supply chain risk for insurance claims processing services is low, thereby boosting buyer power.
+Supply chain risk for insurance claims processing services is low, thereby boosting buyer power.
 Providers of insurance claims processing services rely on upstream suppliers, such as commercial lessors, computer retailers, office supply retailers and wired telecommunication carriers.
-The majority of these first-tier suppliers pose negligible risk to the supply...
+The majority of these first tier suppliers pose negligible risk to the supply...
 Subscribe to learn more.